Eye Care Professionals can’t say it enough: regular eye exams are essential to preserving your eye health and vision.

 Your eyes should be checked regularly.
 Depending on your own needs, a Doctor of Optometry will provide you with your eye examination schedule.
 On average, they should be scheduled annually or semi-annually.
 As a general guideline:

 - People under the age of 19 should have their eyes examined every year to check for healthy visual development.

 - Adults should have their eyes examined every 1-2 years for the health of their eyes and to determine any changes in refractive power.

 - People over the age of 65 should have their eyes examined every year.
 As people grow older, they are at a higher risk of developing many serious eye conditions that could be avoided, treated, or corrected with regular eye exams.

-You should have your eyes examined as soon as possible if there are any changes in your vision, if you feel discomfort, or if you see flashing lights.
-People who suffer from diabetes should have their eyes examined every year.
+If there are any changes in your vision, if you feel discomfort, or you see flashing lights, and new floaters you should have your eyes examined as soon as possible.

 How can I prevent my vision from getting worse?